valerahime/foundryvtt-pin-cushion/README.md

 ## Known issue

+- This module slows down opening journals a bit, I guess for the controls and overrides I do for features any help is welcome

 ### libWrapper

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.